How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white to off-white round, biconvex tablet, with a "G" on one side and "TF" over scoreline "250" on the other side, contains 250 mg of terbinafine (as terbinafine hydrochloride).
+Each white-to-off-white round, biconvex tablet, with a "G" on one side and "TF" over scoreline "250" on the other, contains 250 mg of terbinafine (as terbinafine hydrochloride).
 Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, povidone K29-32, colloidal silicon dioxide, talc, and magnesium stearate.

 How should I use this medication?

-The recommended adult dose is 250 mg once daily or 125 mg twice daily.
+The recommended adult dose is 250 mg once daily.
 If you have reduced liver or kidney function, your doctor may recommend a lower dose.
 The length of treatment depends on the condition being treated and the severity of the infection.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way that you are taking the medication without consulting your doctor.